Denis Menchov: Rabobank (2005–2010)

+after his retirement.
+Menchov was also disqualified from the 2009 and 2012 Tours.

 Geox-TMC (2011)

 Later in 2010 Menchov transferred to Geox-TMC, as joint leader of the team with Carlos Sastre.
 Menchov was replaced as leader of Rabobank by Robert Gesink.
 With Geox, Menchov finished 8th in the 2011 Giro.
 The team were not invited to the Tour de France, a blow to Menchov, who had been considered a favourite.
 Menchov finished fifth overall at the Vuelta a España, having helped teammate Juan José Cobo to overall victory.